lucasjoliveau/doc/en/applications/inventory_and_mrp/purchase/advanced/analyze.md

 ### Use filters to select the data you need

-Odoo offers several default filters you can use and combine by clicking on _Filters_.
-When you select one or several filters, Odoo looks for all the orders that match at least one of the filters you have chosen and populates the chart, key metrics, and pivot table with the data.
+Konvergo ERP offers several default filters you can use and combine by clicking on _Filters_.
+When you select one or several filters, Konvergo ERP looks for all the orders that match at least one of the filters you have chosen and populates the chart, key metrics, and pivot table with the data.
 The pre-configured filters are: